- Enjoy some of the finest hiking in Britain on this tour of National Parks in Scotland and England

 Day 9 – Hiking the Lake District National Park

 Today we’ll hike to St Sunday Crag in the Fairfield group of the Eastern Fells.
 Starting from Patterdale we’ll follow a long ridge that takes us to a craggy summit with dramatic gullies and beautiful views to the ridges of Helvellyn.
 Then w head west along the ridge to Deepdale Hause before a steep climb takes us over Cofa Pike to Fairfield.
-We’ll descend to Grisedale Tarn, the legendary resting place of the crown of the king of Cumbria.
-We’ll also visit the Brothers Parting Stone which marks the place William Wordsworth last saw his brother John.
-Hiking back down the valley we admire the rocky crags on either side, keeping an eye out for rock climbers as we go.
+We’ll descend to Grisedale Tarn, and then hiking back down the valley we admire the rocky crags on either side.
 Back at the comfortable inn we’ll enjoy a farewell dinner this evening.
 (B, L, D)

 Day 10 – Final Hike then Depart